 What Is GDPR?

-On May 25, 2018, new regulations went into place within the European Union (EU) regarding treatment of customer data, known as General Data Protection Regulations (GDPR).
+On May 25, 2018, new regulations went into place within the European Union (EU) regarding the treatment of customer data, known as General Data Protection Regulations (GDPR).
 There are many references available online, you can find one such overview here.
-We are not going to try and explain the implications or the interpretation of what is required, that is the realm of lawyers and consultants, but we do want to highlight some WordPress and Gravity Forms related tools that may be of interest here.
+We are not going to try and explain the implications or the interpretation of what is required, that is, the realm of lawyers and consultants, but we do want to highlight some WordPress and Gravity Forms-related tools that may be of interest here.

 What Tools Can Help Me With Gravity Forms and GDPR Compliance?

-Once again, we’re not lawyers so you’ll want to confirm this with a legal counsel or a subject matter expert as to what compliance means for you, but some of the following tools may prove useful.
+Once again, we’re not lawyers, so you’ll want to confirm this with legal counsel or a subject matter expert about what compliance means for you, but some of the following tools may prove useful.

 Collecting Consent

-Gravity Forms 2.4 introduced a Consent field amongst the Advanced Field types.
-You can review the field here.
+The Gravity Forms Consent field is offered with the Advanced Field types in the Form Editor.
+You can review the details of this field type here.

-If you are also using a feed based add-on with your form, such as MailChimp, you can configure conditional logic on the feed so it will only be processed if the user has checked a consent field.
+If you are using a feed-based add-on with your form, such as MailChimp, you can configure conditional logic on the feed so it will only be processed if the user has checked a consent field.
 See the MailChimp Conditional List Subscriptions article for more details.

 Data Requests